Introduction to Python

 MaximoFN

-s, but since they are unordered elements, you have no control over the order of execution.
+Sets can also be iterated, but since they are unordered, there is no control over the order of execution.

 set_ = {'M', 'a', 'x', 'i', 'm', 'o', 'F', 'N'}for x in set_:print(x, end='')